DZetaDev/Blacklist-Alpha/.github/PULL_REQUEST_TEMPLATE.md

 Please review the [guidelines for contributing](CONTRIBUTING.md) to this repository.

-Ensure that your `pull request` has followed all the steps below:
+Ensure that your `pull request` has followed all the one below:

 - [ ] Spammer Domain.
 - [ ] Bad/Malware Domain.